Skip to content

 In 324, a church was built over the tomb of St. Peter, turning it into a pilgrimage centre for Christians.
 This led to the centring and development of Christian clergy homes around the church.

-In 846, Pope Leo IV ordered the construction of a wall to protect the Holy Precinct, about 39 feet long.
+In 846, Pope Leo IV ordered the construction of a wall about 39 feet long to protect the Holy Precinct.

-The wall surrounded the city of Leonine, which is the area that includes the current Vatican and the Borgo region.
-This wall was constantly expanded until the era of Pope Urban VIII in the forties of the seventeenth century.
+The wall surrounded the city of Leonine, which includes the current Vatican and the Borgo region.
+It was constantly expanded until Pope Urban VIII’s reign in the forties of the seventeenth century.

-The popes retained absolute power over the territories of the Vatican, known as the Papal States, until 1870, when the unified Italian state emerged and took control of all the papal lands outside the walls of the Vatican.
+The popes retained absolute power over the Vatican’s territories, known as the Papal States, until 1870 when the unified Italian state emerged and took control of all the papal lands outside the Vatican’s walls.
 The new state tried to impose its authority on the Vatican, and the confrontation between the church and the Italian state lasted for sixty years.

-In 1929, the Lateran Agreement was signed by Benito Mussolini on behalf of King Victor Emmanuel III with the Pope.
+In 1929, Benito Mussolini, on behalf of King Victor Emmanuel III, signed the Lateran Agreement with the Pope.
 Under the agreement, the Vatican was declared a sovereign entity independent from Italy.

 Administration of Vatican City